New Balance 3190 v2 Review Facts

 Keeping in line with the lightweight construction of the midsole and upper, overall the New Balance 3190 v2 keeps its weight under 10 oz, weighing in at just 9.1 oz/258 grams.
 Although not a super lightweight trainer, the New Balance is light enough to satisfy most runners’ desire to keep the drag on their foot down without losing comfort or support

 Thanks to the Fantom Fit technology, the 3190 v2 is a well-ventilated shoe.
-Although the mesh is more tight than the first version, it is also more porous as it features smaller, but numerous, holes.
+Although the mesh is tighter than the first version, it is also more porous as it features smaller, but numerous, holes.
 The new synthetic mesh

 upgrade from the first edition retained the breathability of the first while also making the mesh more adaptable and durable.